Log canonical $3$-fold complements: Proof of the theorems

 all the remaining coefficients of $\Delta_i'$ belong to $\overline{\Lambda}$, and

+Indeed, $\K X_i'. + B' \subs i,i. + E'_i$ is ample over $Z_i$, while $\K X_i'. + B' \subs i. + E'_i$ is anti-nef over $Z_i$.
+Thus, as the relative Picard number is 1, we may increase the coefficients of $B'_i$ to the coefficients of $B' \subs i,i.$ one at the time, until we obtain a relatively ample pair; the prime divisor determining this change will be denoted by $D_i'$.
 Passing to a subsequence, we may assume that ${\rm coeff}_{D_i'}(\Delta_i')$ forms an infinite increasing sequence, so the coefficients of the divisors $\Delta_i'$ belong to an infinite set satisfying the descending chain condition.
-By restricting to a general fiber of $Y'_i \rightarrow Z_i$, we get a contradiction by the global ascending chain condition for generalized pairs (see ~\cite[Theorem 1.6]{BZ16}).
+By restricting to a general fiber of $Y'_i \rightarrow Z_i$, we get a contradiction by the global ascending chain condition for generalized pairs (see ~\cite{HMX14}*{Theorem 1.6}).

 \textbf{Step 4:} In this step, we prove that for $m$ large enough, the pair $(Y,B_{Y,m}+E)$ is $\qq$-complemented.